-Integrated Studies will be accepting five-six students for the Spring 2020 semester, and an additional five-six students beginning Fall 2020.
+Integrated Studies will be accepting four-six students beginning Fall 2020.

-- Applications for Fall 2020 will be due on March 15, 2020.
+- Applications for Fall 2020 will be due on April 30, 2020 (Deadline has been extended!).
 Applications will be reviewed on a rolling basis, and it is recommended to submit an application at your earliest convenience.

-- On-campus interviews will take place after all materials are received for student and their parents/guardian.
+- On-campus or remote interviews will take place after all materials are received for student and their parents/guardian.

 - A person-centered planning meeting will take place prior to the start of the semester (involving the student, parents/guardians, program staff and support team) and after a student has accepted admission and made a deposit.